gford1000-go/http/README.md

 An example of use is available in GoDocs.

-`http/handler` provides the `Wrapper` function, which allows `http` handler functions to return errors and have these interpreted into HTTP return codes.
-Panics are handled as 500 internal server errors.
+The `Wrapper` function wrappers the extended `HandleFuncWithError` type, which allows request handlers to return errors that are handled in a standard manner.
+Additionally panics are captured and managed as 500 Internal Server errors.

+The `Server` type uses the `HandleFuncWithError` and simplifies starting an http server.
+Any number of `Server` instances can be started, each running in a separate goroutine.

 `http/json` replaces boilerplate code needed to read from an `io.ReadCloser` and construct an object from the JSON byte array.